MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/uninstall-sites-and-hierarchies.md

 author: Brendunsms.author: brendunsmanager: angrobe

 ---
-# Uninstall sites and hierarchies in System Center Configuration Manager
+# Uninstall sites and hierarchies in System Center Configuration Manager*Applies to: System Center Configuration Manager (Current Branch)*
 Use the following details as a guide when you must uninstall a System Center Configuration Manager sites.

 To decommission a hierarchy with multiple sites, the sequence of removal is important: